Does Your Business Pass the Business Credit Test?

 If You Are Just Starting a Business

 Then building business credit is perfect for you.
+Especially if you have bad credit on the personal side.
 It is critical for newer companies to have access to credit and capital.
 You must give your new business every financial advantage.

 Have an Existing Business

 Even if you have been in business for ten years, you may not have a business credit profile!
-Whether you do or not, you must follow the tried and true methods for establishing your business credit profiles.
+Whether you do or not, you must follow the tried and true methods for establishing your business credit profiles to grow your business.

 Buying a Business or Franchise